 h) Independent clinical work is graded Credit/Fail and capped at two clinical credits for the winter term, and three clinical credits for the fall or spring terms.

-i) A student may not receive academic credit for clinical work for which he or she also receives compensation.
+i) A student may not receive academic credit for any clinical work for which he or she also receives compensation.

 3. Enrollment and Credits